wp-plugins/speed-booster-pack/readme.txt

 1. Plugin options page, simple view (v1.8)

 == Changelog ==

+= 1.9 =
+* Fix: breaking the SEO by Yoast plugin interface (perhaps as well as to others too).
+Thanks @JahLive for the bug report.
+* Added an except for the admin toolbar css since the Load CSS asynchronously option removes its dashicons and stylesheets.

 = 1.8 =
 * Added option to load CSS asynchronously to render your page more quickly and get a higher score on the major speed testing services